Global Adventures: Costa Rica

 Morning Beach Time

 We’ll spend a lazy morning at the end of our trip eating breakfast, lounging around the pool, and soaking in the warm sun on the beach.
 You can go exploring in Jaco and get some last minute Costa Rica snacks or ice cream at Pops.
 There is even a rumor that the race director will take you surfing.
 (We’re not sure if this rumor is true, only the ocean knows for sure).
+In the evening, you'll be free to explore the area for dinner.

-Return to San Jose
+Departure to San Jose

 Pricing and Deposit